MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

     .create table FluentBitLogs (myString:string, myInteger:int, myDynamic: dynamic, timestamp:datetime)
     ```

 1. Create a [JSON mapping](kusto/management/mappings.md) to map log properties to the appropriate columns.
-The following ingestion mapping creates a mapping based on the example in the previous step:
+The following command creates a mapping based on the example in the previous step:

     ```kusto
     .create-or-alter table FluentBitLogs ingestion json mapping "LogMapping"